DavPadur/IRSAFile/README.md

 ### Step 1: Install Python

 Make sure Python is installed on your system.
 You can download and install Python from [python.org](https://www.python.org/downloads/).
+(DOWNLOAD THE LATEST VERSION, preferably anything over 3.9)

 ### Step 2: Install Dependencies